 Protecting web applications: Use Network Firewall to safeguard your web applications from attacks, such as DDoS and SQL injection53.

-Segmenting Workloads: Employ Network Firewall to segment workloads in your VPCs, providing isolation and controlled access to resources54.
+Segmenting workloads: Employ Network Firewall to segment workloads in your VPCs, providing isolation and controlled access to resources54.

 Detecting and blocking malicious activity: Network Firewall can be used to detect and block potentially malicious traffic, helping to maintain a secure network environment52.

-Best Practices
+Best practices

 To ensure the effective use of AWS Network Firewall, consider these best practices: